Updated: Mar 22

 There are seven schools along this ridge line alone and thousands of scholars are chauffeured to and from school every day in convoys of private cars.
 ‘School Traffic’ and parking woes in the vicinity of these schools are just hopelessly accepted as part of the daily ritual while perpetuating a quarterly cycle of dangerous traffic conditions for everyone around these schools- but what other alternatives are there currently?
 Primary and high school kids (and their parents) should have the choice of safe, active transport routes to schools and work, because they think they are safer in their cars, but statistically, they are not: There were 140 driver/passenger deaths in motor vehicles as opposed to 8 cyclist and 34 pedestrian deaths in the first half of 2019 in NSW.*

 Local bus services are still too infrequent and many don’t go direct- enormous, mostly empty buses are not very appealing or efficient and will not coax us out of our cars either.
-It is 2021 but Greater Sydney still has no bus services which have bicycle racks fitted for 'last mile' bridging transport options.
+We need smaller shuttle busses and many more frequent services to transit hubs.
+And, it is 2021 but Greater Sydney still has not a single bus service which has bicycle racks fitted on busses for the 'last mile' and bridging transport options.
 Why?

 Pandemic anxieties are also keeping more of us 'safe' inside the bubble of our cars.
 Mask wearing, surveillance, tracking and close contact with fellow travellers make the thought of using public transport not only frightening, but simply too onerous for many of us.
 And the pandemic is why bicycling increased by a staggering 300% in 2020.
-Shame, then, that pop-up cycle lanes and educational campaigns to encourage more of us to use that shiny new bicycle, are conspicuously absent in Hills and Hornsby LGA's.
+Shame, then, that pop-up cycle lanes and educational campaigns to encourage more of us to use that shiny new bicycle, are conspicuously absent in Hills and Hornsby LGA's, let alone throughout NSW State.

 It would take a very average cyclist just 45 minutes to cycle commute from Galston to Castle Hill (12km) or Cherrybrook (11km) via Old Northern Road.
 If you own an E-bike to assist you up the hills, your NW Metro cycle commute will take under 30 minutes from Galston !
-A bicycle uses a fraction of the road space that a car does, so one can bypass any traffic bottlenecks.
-Cycle commuting south to NW Metro and back along Old Northern Road may be quicker than driving there in peak hours, but is the mental stress and threat of road rage, injury or an untimely death, worth it?
-Due to our inadequate access roads, no cycle path networks and steep off-ridgeline gradients- this is a difficult and dangerous route to ride.
+A bicycle uses a fraction of the road space that a car does, so one can bypass any traffic bottlenecks, and there are many, enroute.
+But, cycle commuting south to NW Metro and back along Old Northern Road may be quicker than driving there in peak hours, but is the mental stress and threat of road rage, driver bullying, injury or an untimely death, worth it?
+Due to our inadequate access roads, no cycle path networks, no driver education campaigns re vulnerable road users and steep off-ridgeline gradients- Old Northern Road is a difficult and dangerous route to ride.

 LOCAL CYCLE PATH MAPS